 Valid is a software company situated in Berlin, Germany.
-It builds solutions which enable press publishers and journalists to attach so-called provenance indicators to their news content.
+It builds solutions which make it possible to generate provenance indicators for (news) content.
 These provenance indicators enable users to check the source and authenticity of the news consumed across platforms.
-As a result, users have the choice to choose quality news over dis- and misinformation as well as spam.
-Especially, the Valid solution is capable of countering the so-called Doppelganger issue where bad actors including foreign operations pose as established news brands to spread disinformation.
+Moreover, the solutions allow consumers to verify whether content is synthetically generated or "real".
+As a result, users have the chance to better distinguish between genuine content on the one hand and dis- and misinformation as well as spam on the other hand.
+Especially, Valid's solutions are capable of countering the so-called Doppelganger issue where bad actors including foreign operations pose as established news brands to spread disinformation.